 “Praise in public, criticize in private.”

-Take any feedback training, read almost any management book, this is the advice you’ll hear.
+Take any feedback training, read any management book (this one excluded), this is the advice you’ll find: praise in public, criticize in private.
 It’s so wide-spread that it’s just considered fact.
 This how things ought to be done.
 Period.

 But should it?